eden-box/pdfworkshop/README.md

 Their default values are set to the current directory and another _output_ directory, according to the path from where the tool was called.

+There can also a suffix be added to compressed files.
+This suffix is added after the original filename and before the .pdf extension.
+The default suffix value is "_compressed".

 ## Commands
 - list-config - list tool configuration values
 - config \<option\> \<value\> - edit tool configuration values